nikolalsvk/blog/content/blog/three-ways-to-avoid-duplicate-sidekiq-jobs/index.md

 end
 ```

-What we are doing in the example above is that we are checking whether the
+In the example above we are checking whether the
 `'default'` queue has a job with the class name `BookSalesWorker`.
 We are also
 checking if the job arguments match the book ID.
 If the `BookSalesWorker` job
-with the same Book ID is in the queue, we will return early not not schedule
+with the same Book ID is in the queue, we will return early and not schedule
 another one.

-Do note that if you schedule jobs too fast, some of them might get scheduled
+Do note that some of them might get scheduled if you schedule jobs too fast
 because the queue is empty.
 The exact thing happened to me when testing it
 locally with: